 The Foundation has offices in Cairo, Egypt; and Stuttgart, Germany.
 The principal projects of the Foundation are:

 The Sunna Project is the Foundation’s flagship project.
 It seeks to assemble of the entirety of hadith literature—that is, the literature comprising narrations of the sayings and actions of the Prophet Muhammad .
 A select group of scholars of hadith are engaged in preparing definitive editions of hadith collections.
+This has involved the identification, study, and careful comparison of manuscripts from libraries and museums around the world.

 The printed edition of the Hadith Encyclopedia is supplemented by the International Hadith Studies Association Network website (ihsan)— www.ihsanetwork.org — which allows for the full text of the printed edition to be accessed and searched according to various criteria.